rex-lui/Hong-Kong-Mall-Shop-Directory-Web-Scraping/README.md

 # Hong Kong Mall Shop Directory Web Scraping
 This repository is to extract the shop directory of all major Hong Kong malls by web scraping.
+The data will be used for afterward data analysis.

 ## Table of contents
 * [Objective](#objective)